folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 On the process level there are four things that we need to track:

-* used variable names in receives
+1. Used variable names in receives

 The rest of the program depends on the name that we assign to a received value.
 Therefore we need to restore the original name when we revert.
 Used variable names are stored on a stack that is popped when we revert a receive.